opening-up-chatgpt/opening-up-chatgpt.github.io/readme.md

 Is the code of the project openly available for inspection? (green)

     - **LLM training data**:
  Is the training data of the base large language model (LLM) fully open for inspection (green)?
-We find that text generators often build on existing base LLMs and often inherit access and documentations restrictions from these models (yellow). % but actually there are no yellow cells in Fig 1 in this column
+We find that text generators often build on existing base LLMs and often inherit access and documentations restrictions from these models (orange).

     - **LLM model weights**:
  Is the fully trained base model made openly available including model weights (green)?